Boy do I have a fun recipe for you today that I am so excited to share!

 No, my version isn’t quite like Buddy’s.
 I didn’t pour maple syrup right over my pasta, but instead made a homemade sweet marinara sauce, sweetened with (yup you guessed it) the maple syrup!

 This sauce is chunky and is beautifully layered with flavors.
 The maple syrup adds just enough sweetness to cut through the acidic tones of the tomatoes, yet there is still long lasting flavor.
 I absolutely love this sauce!
-It is my favorite sauce to date and I was shocked when Eric (who has complained that homemade sauce I made in the past was not as good as good as jarred) declared this was the only marinara sauce he ever wanted again!
+It is my favorite sauce to date and even my husband declared this was the only marinara sauce he ever wanted again!

 Served up with some meatballs, a side salad and some Coke, this meal and date night was one of the best eva!

-As Buddy the Elf says, “We elves try to stick to the four main food groups: candy, candy canes, candy corns and syrup.”
+As Buddy the Elf says, “We elves try to stick to the four main food groups: candy, candy canes, candy corn and syrup.”

 *Note: For a less chunky sauce, replace diced tomatoes with an additional can of tomato sauce.